-In consultation with the Governor's Workforce Development Council established under section 116L.665, the board must establish a list of qualifying certifications, and may add additional professional certifications in consultation with school administrators, teachers, and other stakeholders.
+In consultation with the governor's Workforce Development Board established under section 116L.665, the board must establish a list of qualifying certifications, and may add additional professional certifications in consultation with school administrators, teachers, and other stakeholders.

 A candidate for a Tier 3 license must meet the coursework requirement by demonstrating one of the following:

 (1) completion of a Minnesota-approved teacher preparation program;

 (2) completion of a state-approved teacher preparation program that includes field-specific student teaching equivalent to field-specific student teaching in Minnesota-approved teacher preparation programs.
 The field-specific student teaching requirement does not apply to a candidate that has two years of teaching experience;

 (3) submission of a content-specific licensure portfolio;

 (4) a professional teaching license from another state, evidence that the candidate's license is in good standing, and two years of teaching experience; or

 (5) three years of teaching experience under a Tier 2 license and evidence of summative teacher evaluations that did not result in placing or otherwise keeping the teacher on an improvement process pursuant to section 122A.40, subdivision 8, or section 122A.41, subdivision 5.